HichamAgueny/Dorado_HIP/README.md

 # Setup Dorado with rocm support

-Here are the necessary modules to setup Dorado on LUMI-G.
+Here is a description how to setup Dorado-HIP on LUMI-G.

 ```
 cd /project/project_4650000XX/